Installation

 You should now have a directory called my-spec-up-t-website

-if you did not specify a name) with the following files and directories:
+if you did not specify a name) with a subdirectory called spec/

 What you don't have yet is the following: